John Varley (author): Biography

 Varley's "Overdrawn at the Memory Bank" was adapted and televised for PBS in 1983.
 In addition, two of his short stories ("Options" and "Blue Champagne") were adapted into episodes of the short-lived 1998 Sci-Fi Channel TV series Welcome to Paradox.

 Varley spent some years in Hollywood but the only tangible result of this stint was the film Millennium.
 Of his Millennium experience Varley said:

 Varley is often compared to Robert A. Heinlein.
-In addition to a similarly descriptive writing style, similarities include free societies and free love.
+In addition to a similarly descriptive writing style, similarities include a libertarian political perspective and advocacy of free love.
 Two of his connected novels, Steel Beach and The Golden Globe, include a sub-society of Heinleiners.
 The Golden Globe also contains a society evolved from a prison colony on Pluto and a second society evolved from it on Pluto's moon, Charon, similar to the situation found in Heinlein's The Moon Is a Harsh Mistress.
 Unlike Heinlein's lunar society, Varley's convict society on Charon maintains its criminal ways and is similar to the Mafia or the yakuza.
 His Thunder and Lightning series plays on his connection with Heinlein by deriving its main characters' names from many of Heinlein's characters, including Jubal, Manuel Garcia, Kelly, Podkayne, Cassie, and Polly, and by frequently dropping titles of Heinlein's novels in the dialogue.

+In 2021, Varley announced a series of health problems including a quadruple bypass, COVID-19, and bacterial pneumonia.
+Colleagues organized a crowdfunding campaign to pay his expenses while he was unable to write.
+At that time he described himself as living near Vancouver, Washington.